jeremy9959/Mathematics-for-Machine-Learning/chapters/05-1-gradient-descent.md

 this valley is only a *local minimum* of the function; the true minimum is at $x=-2$.
 Gradient descent can't see that far away point and so we don't find the true minimum of the function.
 One way to handle this is to *run gradient descent multiple times with random starting coordinates* and then look for the minimum value it finds among all of these tries.

+Gradient descent can fail more spectacularly if we choose an unfortunate combination of learning rate and starting point.